Q3 Curve thumbnail

 As mentioned above, owner-operators do not generally show up in employment numbers.
 Looking at operating authority activity is another way to get a pulse check on a large, fragmented carrier base.

-What could be happening:
+What is probably happening:

 Generally, in the spring, operating authority grants increase after a winter of (often) weaker freight volumes.
-Looking at operating authority grants in seasonally adjusted terms, net revocations were still negative in April.

 Absent a market recovery, elevated insurance premiums and continued cost inflation will likely lead to continued carrier exits over the coming months, particularly those with more exposure to the spot market.